straslerj/finance_analyzer/README.md

 ##  Background

-This project started as a way for me to not have to manually update categorical amounts every time I added to my register, hence the use of openpyxl and Excel serving as the "database".

-While writing a script to add my expenses and let Python take care of the rest, I realized the opportunity for some data analysis and visualization.
+This project started as a way for me to not have to manually update categorical amounts every time I added to my register but, while writing a script to add my expenses and let Python take care of the rest, I realized the opportunity for some data analysis and visualization.
 I decided to turn this analysis in a report.
 This automatically-generated report would be a nice way to show me my financial habits quickly and in a digestible manner.

 ## Architecture